Hazardous Waste Contingency Plan

 Florida Institute of Technology

-An SSA must be at or near the point of waste generation and under the control of the operator of the process generating the waste.
+The following management practices apply to the SAAs in use at Florida Tech.
+An SAA must be at or near the point of waste generation and under the control of the operator of the process generating the waste.

 In accordance with Title 40 of the Code of Federal Regulations (CFR) 265 Subpart D, State of Florida Hazardous Waste Regulations Section 62-730.180(2), Florida Administrative Code (FAC) and 29 CFR 1910.38 the following plan will be used in the event of an emergency.
 The purpose of the Hazardous Waste Contingency Plan is three-fold: